cs-open-project/projectsfound/README.md

 介绍: The Apache Struts Project offers the Apache Struts 2 web framework which is a comprehensive and modular tooling stack for creating web-based Java applications.
 Struts 2, emerged from the WebWork 2 framework, is an excellent choice for teams who value elegant solutions to difficult problems.

-### Submarine[云原生的机器学习平台]

-Description: Apache Submarine (Submarine for short) is an End-to-End Machine Learning Platform to allow data scientists to create end-to-end machine learning workflows.
-On Submarine, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

-介绍: Apache Submarine (Submarine for short) is an End-to-End Machine Learning Platform to allow data scientists to create end-to-end machine learning workflows.
-On Submarine, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

 ### Subversion[开源的集中式版本控制系统]

 Description: Subversion exists to be universally recognized and adopted as an open-source, centralized version control system characterized by its reliability as a safe haven for valuable data; the simplicity of its model and usage; and its ability to support the needs of a wide variety of users and projects, from individuals to large-scale enterprise operations.